 - Performance testing– Testing the performance of the application by changing the connection from 2G, 3G to WIFI, sharing the documents, battery consumption, etc.

-- Operational testing– Testing of backups and recovery plan if battery goes down, or data loss while upgrading the application from store.
+- Operational testing– Testing of backups and recovery plan if a battery goes down, or data loss while upgrading the application from a store.

 - Installation tests– Validation of the application by installing /uninstalling it on the devices.

 - Security Testing– Testing an application to validate if the information system protects data or not.

 Mobile Application Testing Strategy

 The Test strategy should make sure that all the quality and performance guidelines are met.
 A few pointers in this area: